simphotonics/simulated_annealing/README.md

 &Delta;E<sub>0</sub> is the **most critical SA parameter**.
 If &Delta;E<sub>0</sub> is too large the algorithm will oscillate wildy between random points and will most likely not converge towards an acceptable solution.
-On the other hand, if &Delta;E<sub>0</sub> is too small up-hill moves are unlikely and the solution most likely converges towards a local minimum or a plateau-shaped region.
+On the other hand, if &Delta;E<sub>0</sub> is too small up-hill moves are unlikely and the solution most likely converges towards a local minimum or a point situated in a plateau-shaped region.